alexcelea/UGCVidGen-custom/README.md

    FAL_KEY=your_fal_api_key_here
    ```

-Default models include:
-- `fal-ai/flux/dev`: Fast image generation
-- `fal-ai/minimax-video/image-to-video`: Turn images into videos
-- `fal-ai/recraft-v3`: High-quality image generation

 ## Output Files

-- Generated videos are saved in the `final_videos` folder
+- UGC videos: `output/ugc/*.mp4`
-- TTS audio files are saved in the `tts_files` folder
+- TTS audio files: `output/ugc/tts_files/*.mp3`
+- Story videos: `output/stories/*.mp4`
-- AI-generated content is saved in the `ai_generated` folder
+- AI-generated content: `output/ai_generated/{images,videos}/*`
-- A log file `video_creation.log` tracks the process
-- `video_list.txt` contains details of all generated videos
-- `used_hooks.txt` tracks which hooks have been used

-### UGCReelGen Output Filenames
-Videos are saved with descriptive filenames that include:
-- Date (YYYYMMDD)
-- Project name
-- Sequential number
+- Log files:
-- Hook ID from CSV
-- Hook summary (in camelCase)
-- Hook video name
+  - `output/ugc/video_creation.log` - UGC generation logs
-- Number of CTA videos used
+  - `output/ugc/video_list.txt` - List of generated UGC videos

-Example: `20250307_ugcReelGen_005_h11_thisSimpleHack_ai_ugc_5_1cta.mp4`

-### FalAIGenerator Output Filenames

-The AI-generated content is organized as follows:

-- **Filenames**: All generated files include the prompt ID in their filename for easy reference (format: `prompt{id}_{timestamp}.png` or `prompt{id}_{timestamp}.mp4`)
-- **Logs**: Detailed summary logs are saved in the `ai_generated/logs` folder, containing complete metadata for all generated files

-Instead of creating individual JSON files for each image/video, the system now saves comprehensive logs that include:
-- Prompt ID and text
+  - `output/stories/story_creation.log` - Story generation logs
-- Model used for generation
+  - `output/ai_generated/logs/*` - AI content generation logs
-- All parameters used
-- Source URLs
-- Local file paths
-- Generation timestamps

-This simpler approach keeps the image and video folders clean while maintaining all the important metadata in the logs.

-## Workflow for AI-Enhanced Content

-1. Review your hooks in hooks.csv
-2. Create visual prompts in ai_prompts.csv that match your hook themes
-3. Generate AI content using `python FalAIGenerator.py`
-4. Review generated content and select the best options
-5. Move selected content to your hook_videos folder
-6. Run UGCReelGen.py as usual to create final videos

-The content is generated with true 9:16 vertical format (576x1024) for perfect compatibility with social media platforms like TikTok and Instagram.
+- Backups: If enabled during cleanup, archived content will be stored in `backups/archive_TIMESTAMP/`

 ## Notes and Best Practices

-- For best results, ensure your CTA videos are exactly 1080x1920 resolution
+- For best results, ensure your videos are exactly 1080x1920 resolution
-- Hook videos will be automatically resized and cropped to fit
+- Videos will be automatically resized and cropped to fit if necessary
-- The script will stop when all hooks have been used
+- The UGC generator will stop when all hooks have been used
-- If audio issues occur, check that ffmpeg is properly installed and in your PATH
+- If audio issues occur, check that ffmpeg is properly installed
-- TTS files are saved separately for quality verification
-- AI-generated videos may be short (typically 2-4 seconds) but will be looped to match TTS duration
+- AI-generated videos may be short but will be looped to match TTS duration
-- For high-quality results, review all generated AI content before using it in your final videos
+- For story videos, keep stories concise for better readability

 ## License